How does that phrase go? Don’t fix what’s not broken?

 Yes.
 That’s the one.

-Broken Spanish in DTLA is not fixing Mexican food.
-It's putting it on a level we never knew existed.
-Did you know you wanted lamb neck stuffed inside your tamale so badly?
-Or that hulking piece of chicharron to be topped with something called elephant garlic mojo?
-Well, now you do.
-Everything about this place works.
+Everything about this place works just as well as the food.
 The space itself is casual and sexy, and full of cool people and a contagious energy that makes you want to work harder in life.
-It’s also extremely flexible, making both an after-work cocktail at the bar or sultry date night not just possible, but highly recommended.
+It’s also extremely flexible, making both an after-work cocktail at the bar or date night not just possible, but highly recommended.
 Big blow-out group dinner?
 Yeah, there’s a separate room for that too.

 But let’s talk more about that food for a second.
 It’s magic.
 You’re going to spend some money on it and you’re going to be entirely ok with it.
 Because as you slowly work your way through the menu, you begin to see the future.
-Maybe it’s your own, maybe it’s that of Mexican cuisine as a whole, but it’s there.
+Maybe it’s your own, maybe it’s that of Mexican food as a whole, but it’s there.
 Reach out and grab it.
-Because whether it’s the scallop crudo you just put in your mouth or the rabbit and liver stew dropped off at the table in a cellophane plastic bag, you realize something.
+Whether it’s the scallop crudo or the rabbit and liver stew dropped off at the table in a plastic bag, you realize something.
 The future is actually right now.

 The service is great, the wine list is excellent, and everything else you could possibly nit-pick at a place like this holds up its side of the bargain.
 Broken Spanish, you are a complete restaurant.

 We know what you’re thinking.
 Where the f*ck’s the scallop?
 Don’t worry, it’s in there.
 And it’s glorious.
 There’s no better way to start your meal than this.

 We could have this pumpkin and pomegranate seed doused tostada every Fall, Winter, Spring, and Summer.
 For life.